AbheeChaudhary/Xcode-Clone/README.md

 - **Customizable Layout**: Resize the navigation area and console by dragging the edges.
 The layout persists across app launches.
 - **Dark and Light Modes**: The app automatically adapts to light or dark mode based on the system settings.

+Doing this project I have learned so much even though I had difficulties due to various this such as the tab for storing filenames and switching between them still is a challenge for me.
+But if given enough time I can tackle and conquer that as well.
+Thank you to CarMaxle for the opportunity to provide me with the assignment and fueling the coder in me even after exams

 ## Requirements

 - Xcode 15.0 or later